 The Comprehensive Waiver began in FY 1989.
-This is the only waiver that provides residential services: Residential habilitation and individualized supported living services.
+This is the only waiver that provides residential services: Residential and individualized supported living services.
 This waiver does not have an individual cap on the amount of service an individual may receive annually through the waiver.
-The person must meet ICF/MR level of care and must be at risk of needing ICF/MR services if waiver services are not provided.
-In addition, there must be a determination that the individual’s needs cannot be met in the Community Support Waiver.
+The participant must meet ICF/ID level of care and must be at risk of needing ICF/ID services if waiver services are not provided.
+In addition, there must be a determination that the individual’s needs cannot be met in the Support Waiver.

-In FY 2009 the Division was approved to serve up to 7,775 people through the Comprehensive Waiver.
-The approximate average cost for persons in the Comprehensive waiver for FY 2009 was $53,743.
+The Division serves over 8,000 people through the Comprehensive Waiver.
+The approximate average cost for persons in the Comprehensive waiver is under $80,000 annually.

 Although this waiver can provide residential supports services when they are necessary for a participant, not every participant accesses residential services.
-An estimated 24% of these participants live with their families and receive support services so they may continue to live at home; 39% of participants supported in individualized supported living; and another 37% of participants supported in group home settings.
+The waiver has a varied population, some who live with their families and receive support services so they may continue to live at home; supported in individualized support living and others are supposed in a group home setting.